 Do you ski in winter?
 We skydive!
 We just put on some extra layers of clothing for added comfort!

 Please arrive at the time you have scheduled for your jump.
+Due to COVID-19 restrictions, please do NOT enter the facility more than 5 minutes prior to your scheduled class time.
+If you happen to arrive earlier, please remain in your car until your scheduled class time.
 You will watch a video at that time, followed by paperwork and training.
 This initial process takes about an hour.

 Jumps are on a first come, first served basis.
 If you schedule your jump for the morning, you should plan on spending half the day at the dropzone.
 If you have an afternoon jump scheduled, please don’t plan anything else for your day.